legendarycode3/nft-smart-contract/README.md

 The repository includes two NFT collections:
 * **Basic NFT**: A standard ERC-721 implementation that allows users to mint NFTs using off-chain metadata stored on IPFS.
 * **Mood NFT**: A dynamic ERC-721 implementation that generates metadata entirely on-chain.
 The NFT artwork changes between `Happy` and `Sad` states, with both SVG images and metadata encoded using `Base64 Data URIs`. </br>
-In addition to the smart contracts, the project provides deployment scripts, interaction scripts, unit tests, and integration tests,
+In addition to the smart contracts, the project provides deployment scripts, interaction scripts, unit tests, and integration tests, offering a complete end-to-end example of building,